Wikia/guidelines/SeleniumCodingConventions.md

 ## Methods naming

-Language rules have an impact on code quality understanding.
+The following naming rules have an impact on good code quality understanding.
 They were chosen based on QA Automation Team expirience.

 ### click prefix